anicrob/delete-jira-software-teams/README.md

 2. Run the Node.js script to DELETE the teams

 ```
-Note: the roadmap is to get this script onto one Python script and remove any manual work
+Note: the roadmap is to get this script onto one Python script
 ```

 ## Setup Instructions